-Our Compensation Committee will consist of Messrs.
-Lefevre, Shum and Hendrickson, each of whom meet the requirements for independence under the Nasdaq listing standards and SEC rules and regulations.
+Our compensation committee will consist of Messrs.
+Diamond, Kosowsky and Hendrickson, each of whom meet the requirements for independence under the Nasdaq listing standards and SEC rules and regulations.
 In addition, each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 of the Exchange Act.
-Mr. Hendrickson will be the chair of our Compensation Committee.
-The Compensation Committee is responsible for, among other things:
+Mr. Hendrickson is the chair of our compensation committee.
+The compensation committee is responsible for, among other things:

-- assisting the board of directors in developing and reviewing compensation programs applicable to our executive officers and directors; - · overseeing our Company's overall compensation philosophy, strategy, and objectives;
+- assisting the board of directors in developing and reviewing compensation programs applicable to our executive officers and directors; - overseeing our Company's overall compensation philosophy, strategy, and objectives;